-This is the name gifted to us by Mana Whenua.
+The name Ahu Ake has been gifted to us by Mana Whenua.
 ‘Ahu Ake’ reflects the essence of the spatial plan through a Māori lens, and its intent with a Māori world view and the way in which Māori perceive the world.

-There are many meanings for ‘Ahu’, and similarly, for the work ‘Ake’.
+There are many meanings for ‘Ahu’, and similarly, for the word ‘Ake’.

 In the context of our spatial plan the meaning is:

 To move, to proceed with a direction and focus or plan in place.

 To focus and proceed to a direction or place.

 When we combine the two words, ‘Ahu Ake’ captures the intent to proceed, move forward and progress into the future with a plan in place to guide and focus the movement towards its aim and goals.